-Improved safety features on vehicles, commercialization of autonomous vehicles, insurance company influence, the introduction of new business models or new methods of travel, and weather conditions may reduce the demand for some of our products and could have a negative effect on our business, financial condition and results of operations.
+Improved safety features on vehicles, commercialization of autonomous vehicles, insurance company influence, the introduction of new business models or new methods of travel, and weather conditions may reduce the demand for some of our products and could have a negative effect on our business, financial condition, results of operations and cash flows.

 Vehicle manufacturers continue to develop new safety features such as collision avoidance technology and self-driving vehicles that may reduce the rate and amount of vehicle collisions, potentially negatively impacting demand for our refinish coatings.
 Insurance companies may influence vehicle owners to use body shops that do not use our products, which could also negatively impact demand for our refinish coatings.
-In addition, through the introduction of new technologies, new business models or new methods of travel, such as ridesharing, the number of automotive OEM newbuilds may decline, potentially reducing demand for our automotive OEM coatings.
+In addition, through the introduction of new technologies, new business models or new methods of travel, such as ridesharing, the number of automotive OEM new-builds may decline, potentially reducing demand for our automotive OEM coatings.
 Furthermore, from time to time, weather conditions have an adverse effect on our sales of coatings and related products.
 For example, unusually mild weather during winter months may lead to fewer vehicle collisions, reducing market demand for our refinish coatings.
-Any resulting reduction in demand for our refinish coatings could have a material adverse effect on our business, financial condition and results of operations.
+Any resulting reduction in demand for our refinish coatings could have a material adverse effect on our business, financial condition, results of operations and cash flows.

-The loss of or reduced purchases by any of our largest customers, or the consolidation of MSOs, distributors and/or body shops, could adversely affect our business, financial condition and results of operations.
+The loss of or reduced purchases by any of our largest customers, or the consolidation of MSOs, distributors and/or body shops, could adversely affect our business, financial condition, results of operations and cash flows.

 We have some customers that purchase a large amount of products from us and we are also reliant on distributors to assist us in selling our products.
-Our largest single customer accounted for approximately 6% of our 2020 net sales and our largest distributor accounted for approximately 1% of our 2020 net sales.
+Our largest single customer accounted for approximately 5% of our 2021 net sales and our largest distributor accounted for approximately 3% of our 2021 net sales.
 Consolidation of any of our customers, including MSOs, distributors and body shops, could decrease our customer base and impact our results of operations if the resulting business seeks different sales terms or chooses to use one of our competitors for the consolidated business.
-The loss of any of our large customers or significant changes in their level of purchases, as a result of changes in business conditions, working capital levels, product requirements, consolidation or otherwise, could have a material adverse effect on our business, financial condition and results of operations.
+The loss of any of our large customers or significant changes in their level of purchases, as a result of changes in business conditions, working capital levels, product requirements, consolidation or otherwise, could have a material adverse effect on our business, financial condition, results of operations and cash flows.